Latest Media Releases

 -

 CEO of the Alliance, Carol Bennett, joined Ian Bunston on his podcast Monday Matters.
 They were joined by lived experience advocates Reggie Stockwell and Ken Bone who shared their “incredible stories, and incredible contributions back to the community”.
-The podcast focused on strategies to tackle gambling harm, in a powerful conversation - Monday Matters - 18 Mar 2024
+The podcast focused on strategies to tackle gambling harm, in a powerful conversation (Monday Matters)

 -

-‘Suddenly it’s cool’: children believe use of influencers in gambling ads makes it seem fun - The Guardian - 12 Feb 2024
+‘Suddenly it’s cool’: children believe use of influencers in gambling ads makes it seem fun (The Guardian)

 Media Releases: